FREE SHIPPING ON ALL U.S. ORDERS OVER $100

 One of the earliest production methods of glass beads combined soda, lime and silica heated to create the base glass, possibly molded around a small stick or straw.
 Added to this were mineral deposits to alter its color.

-Beads, according to The New York Times, later became a status symbol, initially reserved for kings and priests.
+Beads became a status symbol initially reserved for kings and priests.
 Social status would be determined by the quality, quantity and style of beads worn by the individual.
-They were also included with the deceased in their journey to the afterlife.
+They were also included in their journey to the afterlife.
 This along with their favorite foods and every day items.

 Modern and contemporary beads, specifically seed beads, come in a variety of colors and finishes.
-You have the color lined, the transparent, the translucent, the opaque, the matte, the silver-lined, the copper-lined, the bronze-lined, those with luster finish, the AB (aurora borealis) beads.
+These include the color lined, the transparent, the translucent, the opaque, the matte, the silver-lined, the copper-lined, the bronze-lined, those with luster finish, the aurora borealis (AB) beads.
 Your options are as boundless as your imagination.
 While all beautiful, some have drawbacks, especially the lined seed beads which may lose their finish due to threading.
-They come in various shapes, round, square, oval, tube, and my personal favorites... seed beads, a generic term for any small bead.
-Not all are created equal.
+They come in various shapes, round, square, oval, tube.

 Enter the delica beads... my favorites for structure.
-Invented by Masayoshi Katsuoka of the Miyuki Shoji Company in the 1980s, they're flat, smooth, uniform in shape and a joy to work with.
+Delicas are flat, smooth, uniform in shape.
 While you'll never be able to create an organic spiral piece using only delica beads, when architecture is important, or when you're after a piece that can flow like a blanket, they're ideal.
 Keep in mind, the threading used also plays a major role in the final outcome of any beaded creation.
 Thread tends to flow, wire offers resistance.

 No discussion of beadwork would be complete without mention of the Native Americans.
 Prior to the arrival of the Europeans, they created their own beads, decorated their clothing with dyed porcupine quills, used them to create jewelry, decorate their homes, utilitarian goods, among other things.